pawndev/blog/content/posts/my-git-naming-convention/index.en.md

 - `feat/add-settings-page`
 - `fix/handle-null-values-on-settings-update`

-And when I have an issue/project tracking software, like github projects/issue, or jira, I'm adding the ticket number just after the type, like:
+And when I have an issue/project tracking software, like GitHub projects/issue, or jira, I'm adding the ticket number just after the type, like:
 - `feat/123/add-settings-page`
 - `fix/FP-2129/handle-null-values-on-settings-update`